 Only PTA councils can apply for Leadership Development Awards for boosting leadership capacity and development to ensure long-term growth and enhance a PTA’s effectiveness.

-You’ll find more detailed information and an award application here.
+Find more detailed information and the award application here

 ADVOCACY: Rancho Vista Elementary PTA, Palos Verdes Peninsula Council, Thirty-Third District PTA